 They also impose a maximum deposit allowance of $500,000 if opening the CD online.
 They allow deposits up to $1m if opened in a branch.

-That said, there are a number of online banks and credit unions offering yields near the 5.00% and 4.50% APY mark for the same respective terms following the Fed’s most recent rate hike of 0.25% on February 1st.
+That said, there are a number of online banks and credit unions offering yields near the 5.50% and 4.50% APY mark for the same respective terms following the Fed’s most recent rate hike of 0.25% earlier in the summer.

 The 36 month variable rate CD comes with a rate that can change at any time without notice to the account holder.
 Generally speaking however, variable rate deposit accounts (whether it be CDs, money market accounts or online savings accounts) tend to rise and fall with the interest rate environment as a whole.